 The US 41 Gateway District measures 119 acres and is bound by Bayshore Road and Laura Street to the west, Harborview Road and Foster Avenue to the north, Seneca Avenue and Bayshore Road to the south, and Melbourne Street to the east.
 It represents an area that has potential to capitalize on the commercial corridor opportunities fronting US 41 to develop into an attractive retail, mixed-use, and commercial area that will serve the abutting residential neighborhoods as well as the rest of central Charlotte County.
 The Land Use designations found in this district are Commercial, Commercial Tourist, Coastal Residential, Industrial, Medium Density Residential, Mixed Use, Neighborhood/Residential and Preservation.
-Both the Riverwalk District and the US 41 Gateway District are included in the US 41 Beautification and Revitalization project being proposed.
+It is in this area that the US 41 Beautification and Revitalization project is proposed.
 Figure 10 located at the send of this section depicts the US 41 Gateway District.